 If you are reading this article it is very likely that you have become well versed in the use of various anti-inflammatories in managing bursitis you have in your heel or ankle.
 While you may have been able to get the swelling, redness, and pain down at times, one problem remains.
 You are having a hard time walking.

 A trip to your doctor may mean a little stronger dose of anti-inflammatory or a much more aggressive dosage to “knock out that inflammation once and for all.”
 But what if you have become anti-inflammatory resistant?
 That means you still have ankle swelling, you have tenderness in the ankle and heel and you still have pain.

 The next stop will be continued conservative care with a referral to a specialist and likely a strong recommendation for a cortisone injection, and for many people that is where the journey ends.
 Not with the resolution, but with the idea that this condition will just have to be managed along because the inflammation will just come and go and you will just need more comfortable footwear.
 For women, heels will need to go during inflammatory times.
-See our article Nonsteroidal anti-inflammatory medicines (NSAIDs)
+See our article Nonsteroidal anti-inflammatory drugs (NSAIDs)

 Chronic heel bursitis is usually not a problem by itself.